Niketkumardheeryan/ML-CaPsule/Duplicate_Question_pair/README.md

 So For Running The Project Run Python Notebook first , data set Train.csv is already provided and then install the following dependency provided in Requirement Section to run The application and get the desired Result .

 As The data set is Too Long about 400005 so Be paitent while running python notebook .

+For Running The application on Your Local Host Run : StreamLit run app.py .
+Furture You can deploy it to heroku , it is simple to do you will get the commands on heroku when you go there to deploy , Simply run that command your project will be deployed .